Pi4J/pi4j-example-components/README.md

 In IntelliJ IDEA ready-made run-configurations are available for running the demo application on the RaspPi.

 ## Start application on Raspberry Pi
-- Make sure that Pi and your development machine are in the same WLAN.
+- Make sure that Pi and your development machine are in the same WLAN (see recommendations in [Pi4J OS](https://github.com/Pi4J/pi4j-os/tree/upgrade-jdk18-jfx18))
-- You have to check whether the correct IP-address is set in `pom.xml`
+- Check whether the correct IP-address is set in `pom.xml`
-  - set properties `<pi.hostname>` and `pi.ipnumber`
+  - set properties `<pi.hostname>` and `<pi.ipnumber>`
 - `Run on Pi` compiles and packages the demo application on your developer machine, deploys it to Raspberry Pi and starts the demo application remotely on the Raspberry Pi

 ## Restart application on Raspberry Pi
-- Once you have started the demo application on Raspberry Pi using `Run on Pi`, you can restart it without recompiling
+Once you have started the demo application on Raspberry Pi using `Run on Pi`, you can restart it without recompiling
 - `Rerun version on Pi` starts the demo application remotely on the Raspberry Pi without applying any changes

 ## Start application in debugger
-To start the application on the Raspberry Pi in debug mode the two run configurations `Debug on Pi` and `Attach to Pi Debugger` are required.
+To start the application on the Raspberry Pi in debug mode, two run configurations are required: `Debug on Pi` and `Attach to Pi Debugger`.

 The sequence of starting the run configurations is critical:
-1. Check whether the correct IP-address (or hostname) is set in `pom.xml` and in run-configuration `Attach to Pi Debugger`
+1. Check whether the correct IP-address (or hostname) is set in `pom.xml`
 1. Start `Debug on Pi` using the **Run** button
-1. Wait till the console contains the following message:
+1. Wait till the following message is displayed in console:
 `Listening for transport dt_socket at address: 5005 (Attach debugger)`
 1. Start `Attach to Pi Debugger` using the **Debug** button
 1. Only now the demo application is started

 Now you can use the debugger from IntelliJ IDEA, setting breakpoints and stepping through the application.

-The output to console is in `Debug on Pi Tab` the debugger output in `Attach to Pi Debugger Tab`.
+The output to console is in `Debug on Pi` tab  the debugger output in `Attach to Pi Debugger` tab.
 You have to switch between these tabs.

 ## LICENSE